Naval Engineering Competition

-This design challenge aligns with the National Curriculum Key Stages 1, 2, 3 and 4 for both Science and Design & Technology.
-This is reflected in our set of objectives:
+The challenge aligns with the National Curriculum Key Stages 1, 2, 3 and 4 for both Science and Design & Technology, reflected in our set of objectives:

-- Develop understanding of the nature, processes and methods involved in real world application of scientific knowledge;
+- Develop an understanding of the real-world application of scientific knowledge;

 - Equip students with the scientific knowledge required to understand the uses and implications of science, today and for the future;

-- Allow students to develop the creative, technical and practical expertise needed in order to participate in an increasingly technological world;
+- Allow students to develop the creative expertise needed in order to participate in an increasingly technological world;

-- Build understanding and skills in order to design high quality prototype and solve real and relevant problems.
+Build understanding and skills in order to solve real and relevant problems.

 What’s it about?

 This design challenge is part of the Year of Engineering 2018, an initiative aimed at showing young people how rewarding a career in engineering can be.
 The challenge encourages creativity and innovative thinking beyond traditional design approaches.